Tontawan Tantivejakul

-Tontawan Tantivejakul (ต้นตะวัน ตันติเวชกุล; born 7 November 2000), nicknamed Tu (ตู), is a Thai actress and model signed under GMMTV.
-She gained widespread recognition for her debut lead role as Gorya in F4 Thailand: Boys Over Flowers (2021), the Thai adaptation of the Japanese manga Hana Yori Dango, which brought her international acclaim.
+Tontawan Tantivejakul (ต้นตะวัน ตันติเวชกุล; born 7 November 2000), nicknamed Tu (ตู), is a Thai actress and model signed under the company GMMTV.
+She gained widespread recognition after her debut lead role as Gorya in F4 Thailand: Boys Over Flowers (2021), the Thai adaptation of the Japanese manga Hana Yori Dango, which brought her international acclaim.
 In 2024, she made her film debut portraying Mui in How to Make Millions Before Grandma Dies, a box office success in Thailand.
 Beyond acting, Tontawan has established herself in the fashion industry, becoming a brand ambassador for luxury brands such as Dior and Puma Thailand.
 Tontawan's notable television works include 10 Years Ticket (2022) and the upcoming historical series Scarlet Heart Thailand.

 Early life and education

 Tontawan was born in Bangkok, Thailand.
 She is the younger sister of actor and musician Tonhon Tantivejakul.
 Her mother is a communication arts professor at Chulalongkorn University, while her father works in advertising.

 She attended Srinakharinwirot University Prasarnmit Demonstration School for elementary and received her entire secondary education from Chulalongkorn University Demonstration School.
 She studied dentistry at Chulalongkorn University while balancing her acting and modeling career.
 As of 2025, she has graduated with a degree of Dentistry in second class honours.